Explanatory notes

 Transitional relief schemes are introduced at each revaluation to help those facing increases.

-Further information can be found at GOV.UK apply for business rate relief/transitional relief.
+Further information can be found online.

 Local Discounts and Hardship Relief